6th Grade EPP (2020-21)

 - Please click on “CPM Website Links” to the left of the EPP Homepage to access student and parent resources.

-We will work on Common Core State Standards and the 8 Mathematical practices using the program College Preparatory Mathematics.
+We will work on Ohio Learning Standards and the 8 Mathematical practices using the program College Preparatory Mathematics.
 We will continue to work on enrichment activities to deepen our appreciation and passion for mathematics.